elehcimd/itsec/README.md

 I used to play with IT security as an hobby that resulted in a series of public tools and some articles published on the [Italian hacking E-zines](http://www.autistici.org/hacking_e-zines/) "Butchered From Inside" and "Newbies".
-This repository contains part of what I've learned during those golden days.
+This repository contains part of what I've learned during those golden years.

 * **hopfake**: monitor and fake network traceroute requests
 * **libimbw**: library that implements a full duplex protocol to build covert channels proxed to TCP